Torn Meniscus Injury and Care

 There are two c-shaped pieces of cartilage in each knee that act as cushions between the thighbone and the shinbone.
 When one of these four cushions gets torn, the knee may feel unstable, stiff and painful.
-Rest and ice can help in some meniscal injuries, but many others require surgery.
+Rest and ice can help in some torn meniscus cases, but many instances require extensive surgery.

 Meniscus Tear Symptoms

-If you have suffered a meniscal injury, you may hear a popping sound and experience swelling and stiffness.
+If you have suffered a meniscal injury, you may hear a "popping" sound and experience swelling and stiffness.
 If you twisted or rotated your knee in an awkward manner, you may feel immediate pain as well.

-Causes of Meniscal Injuries
+What Causes Meniscal Injuries

-These types of injuries often occur during exercise or during work-related manual labor activities.
-Athletes, particularly those playing basketball and football, are at risk of suffering knee injuries.
-Older individuals are more likely to suffer torn meniscus injuries as well because of years of wear and tear.
+These types of injuries often occur during rigorous exercise or during work-related manual labor activities.
+Athletes, particularly those playing basketball and football, are at risk of suffering knee injuries as well and older individuals are more likely to suffer torn meniscus injuries because of years of wear and tear.

 Diagnosing Torn Meniscus

 If it appears that the meniscus was damaged, your doctor will likely order additional tests.
 An x-ray will not reveal the damaged cartilage, but it could reveal additional problems with the knee.
 An ultrasound will allow the doctor to see inside the knee and look for loose cartilage.
 An MRI (magnetic resonance imaging) can provide detailed images of the hard and soft tissues of the knee.

-How to Treat a Torn Meniscus
+How to Treat a Torn Meniscus Injury

-You most definitely will have to avoid any activities that aggravate your injury and you may be required to use crutches to take pressure off your knee.
+You most definitely will have to avoid any activities that aggravates your injury and you may be required to use crutches to take pressure off your knee.
 Unfortunately, this type of conservative treatment is often not enough.

 If your knee is painful even after a prolonged period of rest and therapy, your doctor may recommend surgery.
 In some cases, a torn meniscus can actually be repaired.
 In other circumstances, a surgeon will trim the meniscus or perform arthroscopic surgery.

 Arthroscopic surgery is when an instrument called an arthroscope is inserted into the knee through a small incision.
 The arthroscope contains a camera and a light and allows doctors to see inside the knee and what repairs need to be made.
-All surgeries are serious, but arthroscopic surgery has a much faster recovery time than open knee procedures.
-Even so, recovery typically takes a number of weeks or even months after which the patient will need physical therapy to regain strength and mobility.
+All surgeries are serious, but arthroscopic surgery has a much faster recovery time than open knee procedures since this procedure is minimally invasive.

-Recovery often lasts months and victims typically have to spend long periods of time away from work as they heal.
+Recovery often lasts months at a time and victims typically have to spend long periods of time away from work as they heal.
 Time away from work means a loss of wages and some victims are not able to return to work because of their knee injuries and the physical demands of their occupation.
-If you have suffered a meniscal tear in an accident that was caused by someone else's negligence, you may be able to receive monetary support.
+If you have suffered a meniscal tear in an accident that was caused by someone else's negligence, you may be able to receive monetary support and compensation.

-A personal injury claim is a civil lawsuit that you can file against the party responsible for your suffering.
+A catastrophic injury claim is a civil lawsuit that you can file against the party responsible for your suffering.
 A successful claim can result in financial compensation for all your past, current and future medical bills related to the injury in addition to any pain and suffering you may have experienced during your healing process and beyond.